hameedsrepo/JSON-Parser/README.md

 *Invalid JSON?
 * Same as above, throw exception/log error
 * Can I assume English will only be used in the JSON?
+* Assuming 1 entry per line: no more, no less